php/php-langspec/spec/06-constants.md

 ##Context-Dependent Constants

-The following constants—sometimes referred to as *magic constants*—are automatically available to all scripts; their values are not fixed:
+The following constants—sometimes referred to as *magic constants*—are automatically available to all scripts; their values are not fixed and they are case-insensitive:

  Constant Name                    | Description
  -----------------                | ---------